Malanka: Origins and history

-Descriptions of this holiday form the nineteenth century mention the folk play with a character named "Malanka".
-They frequently also mention the tradition of driving a goat from house to house to bring good luck.
+Descriptions of this holiday from the nineteenth century mention the folk play with a character named "Malanka".
+They also frequently mention the tradition of driving a goat from house to house to bring good luck.
 In some regions of Western Ukraine and in Romania, a live goat is replaced by a dancer in a goat costume.

+During the Soviet period, Malanka celebrations were unofficially banned as part of the anti-religious campaign: people participating in the ritual were persecuted and arrested.
+Nevertheless, the tradition survived and remains popular in many towns and villages of modern-day Ukraine.